What is the Shou Sugi Ban brand, charred timber cladding ... with specifying tips for burnt timber cladding and sidings.

 If you have a special dimension to fit a specific project, this should be requested in the first instance and drawings presented to define what is required and your products can then be manufactured.
 This will assist In the cleanest work and maximise the efficiency of your installation.

-If you have traditionally burnt products which are untreated (chemically) boards sent to you, there will undoubtedly be a large amount of loose carbon on the board surface.
+If you have charred products which are untreated (chemically) boards sent to you, there will undoubtedly be a large amount of loose carbon on the board surface.
 This is fragile and should be handled with care.
 The boards may show knocks and what looks like damage – all untreated products will have this and is part of the nature of them.

 Boards that may have been treated, brushed and treated or similar will still have to be treated with care as they are a finished product.